 All the grip you’ll need

-Wherever you get to in your Triton, the R/D Lock button gets you out (GLX double cab only).
+Wherever you get to in your Triton, the R/D Lock button gets you out (GLX double cab and VRX 4WD only).
 It engages the Rear Diff Lock, which sends equal power to both back wheels, keeping them turning and, more importantly, gripping in even the slushiest conditions.

 Loaded with airbags

 Triton gives you 7 airbags across the range, including a new driver’s knee airbag.
 These airbags are dual-stage, which is the safest, most effective way to inflate the airbags and lessen injury.

 If you need to place a child restrain in the front, you can deactivate the passenger airbag with the key mechanism in the glove box.

 With the remarkable engine on board, Triton goes.
 Thanks to big ventilated front disc and rear drum brakes, it stops just as well.

 Keep your speed down